Coexistence of Multiple Stacking Charge Density Waves in Kagome Superconductor ${\mathrm{CsV}}_3{\mathrm{Sb}}_5$

-The differing temperature dependencies of {\bf q}$_1$, {\bf q}$_2$ and {\bf q}$_3$-type CDW peaks suggest that they are of different origins and thus provide a direct evidence for the coexistence of 2c and 4c CDW phases in ${\mathrm{CsV}}_3{\mathrm{Sb}}_5$.
 Moreover, our results suggest a competition between 2c and 4c CDW phases.
-For example, in the cooling process upon the formation of the 4c CDW phase below 89 K, the intensities of CDWs at [-0.5, -0.5, 7] and [-1, 0.5, -6.5] are suppressed after 89 K (see blue curves in Figure~\ref{fig3} and direct comparisons in Supplemental Materials).
+For example, in the cooling process upon the formation of the 4c CDW phase below 89 K, the intensities of CDWs at [-0.5, -0.5, 7] and [-1, 0.5, -6.5] are suppressed after 89 K [see blue curves in Figure~\ref{fig3} and direct comparisons in ref.\,\cite{SI}].
 That is to say, the onset temperature of 4c CDW at $\sim$ 89 K changes the intensity of {\bf q}$_1$ and {\bf q}$_2$-CDWs from a peak to a dip.
 This behavior is more pronounced in the former.
 We speculate this is due to the different relative contributions of 2c and 4c CDWs in {\bf q}$_1$ and {\bf q}$_2$-type CDW peaks, since the structure factors contribute differently in reciprocal space.
 A similar competition effect was observed in the warming process, where the disappearance of the 4c CDW phase above 92.8 K led to a peak in the intensity of CDWs at [-0.5, -0.5, 7] and [-1, 0.5, -6.5] [see green curves in Figure~\ref{fig3}].

+The nature of the CDW phase is further elucidated using REXS at V $K$-edge.
+We selected three CDW peaks at {\bf q}$_1$ = [-1, 0.5, 3], {\bf q}$_2$ = [-1, 0.5, 3.5] and {\bf q}$_3$ = [-1, 0.5, 3.25] (see Fig.~\ref{newfig3}(a)) to study their energy dependence.
+As shown in Fig.~\ref{newfig3}(b), we observed a dip at V $K$-edge for all three CDW peaks.
+This is similar to the energy dependence of the 2 $\times$ 2 $\times$ 2 CDW in ${\mathrm{TiSe}}_2$, which originates from lattice displacement in CDW phase\,\cite{TiSe2_PRR}.
+Then we performed a spatial mapping of the intensity of the three CDW peaks at 5465 eV as shown in Fig.~\ref{newfig3}(c).
+Intriguingly, the {\bf q}$_1$, {\bf q}$_2$ and {\bf q}$_3$-CDWs seem to exclude each other spatially, rendering a single-phase scenario unlikely.